A Better-Than-1.6-Approximation for Prize-Collecting TSP: Introduction

+More concretely, we show that a straightforward extension of our \PCTSP algorithm readily results in a~$\sfrac53$-approximation algorithm.
+We then observe that this algorithm incurs unbalanced losses on the edge cost and penalty terms: While we lose a factor of $\sfrac53$ on the edge costs compared to a lower bound obtained through an LP relaxation, only a factor of $\sfrac32$ is lost on the penalty side.
+An adaption of the classical threshold rounding approach of \textcite{bienstock_1993_note} can be tuned to give an imbalance in the other direction.
+So, the better of the two algorithms can achieve an approximation guarantee just slightly below $\sfrac53$.
+We remark that all these guarantees are with respect to the natural LP relaxation for \PCS.

-As mentioned, this improves upon the $1.774$-approximation by \textcite{blauth_2023_improved}.
+As mentioned, our improved approximation ratio of $1.599$ for \PCTSP improves upon the previous $1.774$-approximation by \textcite{blauth_2023_improved}.
 It remains open whether there is an efficient algorithm for \PCTSP{} that matches---in terms of the approximation factor---the $\sfrac{3}{2}$-approximation for \TSP by \textcite{christofides_1976_worst} and \textcite{serdyukov_1978_onekotorykh} (also see \cite{christofides_1976_worst_new,vanBevern_2020_historical}), or the current best known approximation guarantee for \TSP, which is just slightly below $\sfrac{3}{2}$ \cite{karlin_2021_slightly,karlin_2023_derand}.
-The ideal result for \PCTSP would be an algorithm that given an $\alpha$-approximation for \TSP produces an $\alpha$-approximation for \PCTSP (or possibly an $(\alpha+\varepsilon)$-approximation for every $\varepsilon>0$).
-Such a result was recently shown for Path TSP \cite{traub_2020_reducing}, and as approximation algorithms for \PCTSP begin to approach the threshold $\sfrac{3}{2}$, this possibility feels less out of reach.
+The ideal result for \PCTSP would be an algorithm that, given an $\alpha$-approximation for \TSP, produces an $\alpha$-approximation for \PCTSP (or possibly an $(\alpha+\varepsilon)$-approximation for every $\varepsilon>0$).
+Such a result was recently shown for \pathTSP \cite{traub_2020_reducing}, and as approximation algorithms for \PCTSP begin to approach the threshold $\sfrac{3}{2}$, this possibility feels less out of reach.

+In this respect, the situation is slightly different for \PCS.
+While the approximation ratio for \pathTSP is currently about $\sfrac{3}{2}$ (as discussed), all known algorithms for \PCS build upon \emph{LP-relative} approximation algorithms for \pathTSP, and the best known LP-relative algorithm is still roughly~$1.528$ \cite{traub_path_tsp, zhong_path_tsp}.
+It would be of significant interest to match the latter guarantee for \PCS, or see how non-LP-relative techniques can be applied in a prize-collecting framework.
+Both of these goals appear to be beyond current knowledge.